Offerings for 2021:

 Each year is a little different.
-Use the table below to browse through the list of what we're planning to have available this season.
-Click on a column heading to organize alphabetically by that coumn, or use the search box if your are looking for something in particular.
+Use the table below to browse through the list of what we're planning to grow this season.
+Click on a column heading to organize alphabetically by that column, or use the search box if your are looking for something in particular.

 Is it organic?

 We never use any kind of chemical fertilizers or pesticides.

 Our ducks are fed certified organic feed, in addition to what they forage around the property.

 We make our own compost from material produced right here in the garden.

 In the rare instances in which we bring in nutrients from offsite, we only use certified organic products, or manure sourced from responsible local farms.

 While we are not certified organic, our standards and practices exceed those required for certification.